JetBrains/guide/site/javascript/tutorials/eleventy-tsx/props/index.md

   end: 1441
 ---

-Our site is currently one "component".
-And that component is more like a "view."
-Let's start that split by making a `Heading` component that can get passed a prop for who to say hello to.
+Our site is currently one "component" which serves as an 11ty page/template.
+We don't really have reuse nor the traditional concept of components with props.
+In this step, we break out part of our page into a `Heading` component which can be used on any page, can accept "props", and can be developed in isolation.

 Let's say our site content will be in `site` and our software components in `components`: